-Websites hosted in cPanel by default is configured to display the index of a directory whenever DirectoryIndex files such as index.html or index.php are not present.
-This is due to mod_autoindex for Apache which is installed and enabled by default.
+Websites hosted in cPanel by default are configured to display the index of a directory whenever DirectoryIndex files such as index.html or index.php are not present.
+This is due to mod_autoindex for Apache being installed and enabled by default.

-You can prevent Apache from displaying the directory content by using -Indexes directive or by using .htaccess file, or, you could disable mod_autoindex entirely.
+You can prevent Apache from displaying the directory content by using -Indexes directive or using .htaccess file, or you could disable mod_autoindex entirely.

 mod_autoindex Apache module in cPanel can be disabled from the dashboard.